Speaking Topics Presented at

 - Be empowered to question conformity if it does not serve us.

-- Feel more compassion for yourself and others!
+- Feel more compassion and love for yourself and others!

 - Discover political action that can reduce the development of violent behavior.